metasikander/CMCU/Chronological order - Uncut.md

-# Loose chronological order of every film, episode and short without cutting into the original material
+# Loose chronological order of every film, episode and Marvel One-Shot without cutting into the original material

 1. Captain America, The First Avenger
 1. Marvel's Agent Carter - S01E01: Now Is Not the End